 Read more about Valarie Wilson

 Rob Brawner serves as Program Director for the Atlanta BeltLine Partnership.
-The Atlanta BeltLine will improve the quality of life and spur new economic development in Atlanta by connecting diverse communities with new transit, trails, parks, public art, and affordable housing.
 As Program Director, Rob guides the Partnership’s efforts to cultivate broad-based support for the Atlanta BeltLine, generate private sector investment in the project, and address the social and economic impacts resulting from its development.

 Read more about Rob Brawner

-Rob has been actively engaged with many local non-profit organizations since moving to Atlanta in 1996 and currently serves on the board of the Poncey Highland neighborhood, where he lives with his wife Stephanie and their son Nathan.
+Rob has been actively engaged with many local non-profit organizations since moving to Atlanta in 1996 and currently serves as president of the Poncey Highland Neighborhood Association, where he lives with his wife Stephanie and their son Nathan.

 Volunteer Programs Manager

-Sharron Sylvain is the Office Manager and Volunteer Programs Manager for the Atlanta BeltLine Partnership.
+Sharron Sylvain is the Volunteer Programs Manager for the Atlanta BeltLine Partnership.
 In this capacity Sharron coordinates the over 1000 volunteers to staff events, canvass neighborhoods, and share the Atlanta BeltLine message.